Legendary-Overlord/sd-exam1/installation.md

 Lastly we run the Register using the obtain ip address and the following command:

-``docker run -d --network back-tier -v /var/run/docker.sock:/tmp/docker.sock  gliderlabs/registrator -ip ip_obtained consul://ip_opbtained:8500``
+``docker run -d --network sd-exam1_back-tier -v /var/run/docker.sock:/tmp/docker.sock  gliderlabs/registrator -ip ip_obtained consul://ip_opbtained:8500``

 ### 3. Add services
 To add services to our consul-server we need add the following environment variables when you run each container: